-The table below summarizes the changes in commodity contract assets and liabilities for the years ended December 31, 2022 and 2021.
-The net change in these assets and liabilities, excluding "other activity" as described below, reflects \$2.51 billion and \$759 million in unrealized net losses for the years ended December 31, 2022 and 2021, respectively, arising from mark-to-market accounting for positions in the commodity contract portfolio.
+The table below summarizes the changes in commodity contract assets and liabilities for the years ended December 31, 2023 and 2022.
+The net change in these assets and liabilities, excluding "other activity" as described below, reflects \$490 million in unrealized net gains and \$2.51 billion in unrealized net losses for the years ended December 31, 2023 and 2022, respectively, arising from mark-to-market accounting for positions in the commodity contract portfolio.

-Y Year Ended December 31, : 2022 2 2021 Commodity contract net liability at beginning of period \$ (866) \$ (75) Settlements/termination of positions (a) 1,218 (295) Changes in fair value of positions in the portfolio (b) (3,728) (464) Other activity (c) 228 (32) Commodity contract net liability at end of period \$ (3,148) \$ (866)
+Year Ended December 31, 2023 2022 Commodity contract net liability at beginning of period \$ (3,148) \$ (866) Settlements/termination of positions (a) 1,643 1,218 Changes in fair value of positions in the portfolio (b) (1,153) (3,728) Other activity (c) (82) 228 Commodity contract net liability at end of period \$ (2,740) \$ (3,148)

-- (a) Represents reversals of previously recognized unrealized gains and losses upon settlement/termination (offsets realized gains and losses recognized in the settlement period).
-Excludes changes in fair value in the month the position settled as well as amounts related to positions entered into, and settled, in the same month. - (b) Represents unrealized net gains (losses) recognized, reflecting the effect of changes in fair value.
-Excludes changes in fair value in the month the position settled as well as amounts related to positions entered into, and settled, in the same month. - (c) Represents changes in fair value of positions due to receipt or payment of cash not reflected in unrealized gains or losses.
+(a) Represents reversals of previously recognized unrealized gains and losses upon settlement/termination (offsets realized gains/(losses) recognized in the settlement period).
+Excludes changes in fair value in the month the position settled as well as amounts related to positions entered into, and settled, in the same month.

+(b) Represents unrealized net gains/(losses) recognized, reflecting the effect of changes in fair value.
+Excludes changes in fair value in the month the position settled as well as amounts related to positions entered into, and settled, in the same month.

+(c) Represents changes in fair value of positions due to receipt or payment of cash not reflected in unrealized gains or losses.
 Amounts are generally related to premiums related to options purchased or sold as well as certain margin deposits classified as settlement for certain transactions executed on the CME.

-Maturity Table - The following table presents the net commodity contract liability arising from recognition of fair values at December 31, 2022, scheduled by the source of fair value and contractual settlement dates of the underlying positions.
+The following maturity table presents the net commodity contract liability arising from recognition of fair values at December 31, 2023, scheduled by the source of fair value and contractual settlement dates of the underlying positions.

-Maturity dates of unrealized commodity contract net liability at December 31, 2022 Source of fair value Less than 1 year 1-3 years 4-5 years 1 Excess of 5 years Total Prices actively quoted \$ (1,136) \$ (651) \$ 2 \$ \$ (1,785) Prices provided by other external sources (11) (133) (144) Prices based on models (321) (592) (205) (101) (1,219) Total \$ (1,468) \$ (1,376) \$ (203) \$ (101) \$ (3,148)
+Maturity dates of unrealized commodity contract net liability at December 31, 2023 Source of Fair Value Less than 1 year 1-3 years Excess of4-5 years5 years Total Prices actively quoted \$ (725) \$ (207) \$ 3 \$ \$ (929) Prices provided by other external sources (358) (409) (767) Prices based on models (355) (454) (138) (97) (1,044) Total \$ (1,438) \$ (1,070) \$ (135) \$ (97) \$ (2,740)